Skip to content

 • In a medium, heavy-bottomed saucepan, combine the butter, sugar, water, and salt over medium-low heat.
 Stir frequently with a wooden spoon until the butter is melted and the sugar is dissolved.
 Leave the spoon in the pot and clip on a candy thermometer, if desired, being careful to not let it touch the bottom.

-• Stirring only occasionally, simmer until the caramel is a deep amber color and the thermometer reads 285°F. Immediately remove from heat and stir in the vanilla.
+• Stirring only occasionally, simmer until the caramel is a deep amber color and the thermometer reads 285°-290°F (takes about 20 minutes).
+Immediately remove from heat and stir in the vanilla.

-• Pour tonto the baking sheet and let it spread.
+• Pour onto the baking sheet and let it spread.
 Cool 5 minutes.
 Sprinkle with chocolate chips and let sit 10 minutes.

 • Spread the melted chocolate with an offset spatula and sprinkle with pecans.